-- (a) Whenever the department of children, youth and families shall pay for the support and maintenance of any child pursuant to §§ 42-72-13 and 42-72-14, or whenever another department, agency, society, institution, or person having the charge, care, or custody of a child shall pay for the support and maintenance of the child, the court shall order either or both parents owing a duty of support to a child to pay an amount based upon a formula and guidelines adopted by an administrative order of the family court.
-If, after calculating support based upon court established formula and guidelines, the court, in its discretion, finds the proposed order would be inequitable to the child or either parent, the court shall make findings of fact and shall order either or both parents owing a duty of support to pay an amount reasonable or necessary for the child's support after considering all relevant factors, including, but not limited to: - (1) The financial resources of the child;
+- 10 (a) Whenever the department of children, youth and families shall pay for the support and 11 maintenance of any child pursuant to §§ 42-72-13 and 42-72-14, or whenever another department, 12 agency, society, institution, or person having the charge, care, or custody of a child shall pay for 13 the support and maintenance of the child, the court shall order either or both parents owing a duty 14 of support to a child to pay an amount based upon a formula and guidelines adopted by an 15 administrative order of the family court.
+If, after calculating support based upon court established 16 formula and guidelines, the court, in its discretion, finds the proposed order would be inequitable 17 to the child or either parent, the court shall make findings of fact and shall order either or both 18 parents owing a duty of support to pay an amount reasonable or necessary for the child's support 19 after considering all relevant factors, including, but not limited to: - 20

+(1) The financial resources of the child;

-- (2) The financial resources of the custodial parent; - (3) The standard of living the child would have enjoyed had the marriage not been dissolved; - 19 (4) The physical and emotional condition of the child and his or her educational needs; 20 and - 21 (5) The financial resources and needs of the non-custodial parent. - (b) If it deems necessary or advisable, the court may order child support and education costs for children attending high school at the time of their eighteenth (18th) birthday and for ninety (90) days after graduation, but in no case beyond their nineteenth (19th) birthday.
-If, however, any children are attending a two (2) year or four (4) year college, and the children still live with the custodial parent, a court, in its discretion, may order the child support extended until age twenty-one (21).
-In addition, the court may order the support of a child with a severe physical or mental impairment to continue until the twenty-first (21st) birthday of the child. - (c) After a decree for support has been entered and upon the petition of either party, the court may review and alter its decree relative to the amount and payment of support.
-If the court finds that a substantial change in circumstances has occurred, the decree may be made retroactive to the date that notice of a petition to modify was given to the adverse party.
-In such a case the court shall set forth in its decision the specific findings of fact which show a substantial change in circumstances and why the decree should be made retroactive.
+(2) The financial resources of the custodial parent;

+- 22 (3) The standard of living the child would have enjoyed had the marriage not been 23 dissolved; - 24 (4) The physical and emotional condition of the child and his or her educational needs; and 25 (5) The financial resources and needs of the non-custodial parent. - 26 (b) If it deems necessary or advisable, the court may order child support and education 27 costs for children attending high school at the time of their eighteenth (18th) birthday and for ninety 28 (90) days after graduation, but in no case beyond their nineteenth (19th) birthday.
+If, however, any 29 children are attending a two (2) year or four (4) year college and the children still live with the 30 custodial parent, a court, in its discretion, may order the child support extended until age twenty-31 two (22) under the guidelines set forth in § 15-5-16.2(b). but in no case beyond their nineteenth 32 (19th) birthday.
+In addition, the court may order the support of a child with a severe physical or - 33 mental impairment to continue until past the twenty-first (21st) birthday of the child under the - 34 guidelines set forth in § 15-5-16.2(b).

+1 (c) After a decree for support has been entered and upon the petition of either party, the 2 court may review and alter its decree relative to the amount and payment of support.
+If the court 3 finds that a substantial change in circumstances has occurred, the decree may be made retroactive 4 to the date that notice of a petition to modify was given to the adverse party.
+In such a case the 5 court shall set forth in its decision the specific findings of fact which show a substantial change in circumstances and why the decree should be made retroactive.
+Notwithstanding the foregoing, if 6 an order contains an arrearage amount owed to the custodial parent, the court shall not allow the 7 8 arrearage to be waived even if the parties agree on the waiver.